-WomensLaw.org does not have information about custody laws in Missouri but we have included links to other websites that have custody information below that we hope you will find helpful.
+WomensLaw.org does not have information about custody laws in Missouri with the exception of the brief information below about seeking custody or visitation of a child conceived from rape.
+For additional Missouri-specific custody information, we have included links to other websites that we hope you will find helpful.
 (WomensLaw.org has no relationship with these organizations and does not endorse their services.
 We provide these links for your information only.)
-In addition, below, we have included brief information about seeking custody or visitation of a child conceived from rape.
+In addition, below, we have included

 Links to outside websites - general information about custody and visitation in Missouri